News

 “To improve public trust in the high court, congressional travel and gift rules should apply to the justices,” Roth added.

 The documents show that Justice Brett Kavanaugh — who travelled to Louisville in 2020 for an event with his former law clerk, Justin Walker, who now sits on the D.C.
 Circuit — was also gifted a personalized Louisville Slugger bat for his appearance.
-Gorsuch, according to a prior FTC records request, received julep cups and a challenge coin after his 2017 speech to the Center.
+Gorsuch, according to a prior FTC records request, received a bat and a challenge coin after his 2017 speech to the Center.

 Appearing with a frequent SCOTUS litigant, titular head of a political party and current amicus notwithstandingthe Court’s PIO did work to ensure some ethical standards were maintained at the event, writing to the Center director, “As you know, due to judicial ethics rules, the Justice may not be a speaker, a guest of honor, or featured on the program of a fundraising event. […] Would you please confirm that nine of the events Justice Barrett will participate in during her visit are fundraisers?”
 A Center staffer replied: “This event will be part of our 30th anniversary celebrations, but we will not ask for donations and will not be charging attendance.
 So, it will be a fund-loser for us, rather than a fund raiser.”